-'Another whack could be fatal' - Perch on Wembley after skull fracture
+'I didn't think I'd play again' - Perch on Wembley after skull fracture

 "I thought 'I'm not going to play again'," Perch told BBC Radio Nottingham.
 "Then months passed and it was still that I wasn't going to play.

-"It was looking more like a year that I'd be out, I thought that would take me to 37 or 38, and I didn't think I can play on until that time anyway."
+"It was looking more like a year that I'd be out - I thought that would take me to 37 or 38, and I didn't think I can play on until that time anyway."

-Perch's injury coincided with a slump in Mansfield's form which saw the club fail to win 14 consecutive games in all competitions.
+Perch's injury coincided with a slump in Mansfield's form that saw the club fail to win 14 consecutive games in all competitions.
 By late October they were in the relegation spots and level on points with bottom side Scunthorpe.

 A club record 11 straight home league wins between 30 October and 2 April saw the Stags surge up the table to establish themselves as unlikely promotion contenders.